Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 where $N_{\rm He} = 0, 1, 2$ for neutral, singly-ionized, and doubly-ionized helium.
 For a primordial helium abundance of $Y_p = 0.24$, this takes values $X = 0.86, 0.93, 1.0$ for these three ionization states, respectively.} and $\mu_e = 1.14$.
 We assume that $10 \%$ of baryonic matter by mass is cold (neutral) or bound up in stars, yielding $f_{\rm gas} = 0.9$.
 We do not consider redshift-evolution of the ionization state of Helium in the intergalactic medium or the ionized gas fraction over cosmological epochs probed by the unWISE blue sample~\footnote{With future surveys covering a broader range of redshifts, it will be possible to measure Helium reionization using kSZ tomography~\cite{Hotinli:2022jna,Hotinli:2022jnt,Caliskan:2023yov}.}.
 With our fiducial cosmological parameters, we have $\sigma_T \bar{n}_{e,0} \simeq 4.08\times 10^{-7} \ {\rm Mpc}^{-1}$.

 Uncertainty in the distribution of electrons, here quantified by the scale-dependent bias $b_e(z,k)$, is an important systematic to consider.
-Within our assumed model, the bias is close to unity on large physical/angular scales, where baryons trace the underlying distribution of dark matter.
-Various feedback effects become relevant on physical scales $k > k_*$, washing out baryon fluctuations; this is modelled through a decrease in $b_e(z,k)$.
+Within our assumed model, $b_e$ is close to unity on large physical/angular scales, where baryons trace the underlying distribution of dark matter.
+Baryonic feedback effects become relevant on physical scales $k > k_*$, washing out baryon fluctuations; this is modeled through a decrease in $b_e(z,k)$.
 At the median redshfit of the unWISE blue sample $\bar{z} \simeq 0.6$, this transition corresponds to physical scales $k \sim 1 \ {\rm Mpc}^{-1}$ and angular scales $\ell \agt k \chi \sim 2300$.
 At this angular scale there is still significant signal-to-noise in the Planck CMB and the clustering signal in unWISE, implying that there will be some sensitivity to variations about the fiducial model.
-In Appendix~\ref{appendix:optical depth} we quantify the impact of varying the model parameters in $b_e(z,k)$ on the optical depth bias $b_v$.